LEDswarm/.github/profile/README.md

 * ### Territory

 All players are divided into two or more groups and each group is assigned a color.
 To take over territory, get your own controller within ten centimeters range of another, and it will take on the color of yours.
-The game is finished and a winner may be declared when all controllers have the same color. (*Do we need NFC for this?
-And if a group needs 100% of all territory to win, will those games ever end?* __*Infrared to the rescue!!*__)
+The game is finished and a winner may be declared when all controllers have the same color.

-# Round

-1. **Blue Light**
+On the technology side, we've decided to use UWB (ultra-wideband) network chips to do precise location tracking, which we need to discern which controller is actually closest to the current one, and combined with accelerometer data, we can accurately identify the team of the controller which most probably pushed this one.

+* ### Last One Standing

 Before the action starts, all lights are blue.
 The moment when all of them turn green starts the round.

-2. **Green Light**

 People start moving now, slowly, to avoid turning their own LED red, and move towards other participants to try to move their lights in just the right way to make them red.

 Alliances may form and the game takes its course.

-3. **Red Light**

 The last light to turn red may then be declared as the round winner.